How can North Arden PCN help with Long Term Conditions?

 - Gastrointestinal conditions and IBS

-Some long term conditions require monitoring by your practice for example to check your medicines are helping or that you aren’t developing any complications of your condition.
-If you are invited to one of these reviews then please try to attend so that your practice can support you.
+Some long-term conditions require monitoring by your practice, for example, to check that your medicines are helping or that you aren’t developing any complications of your condition.
+If you are invited to one of these reviews, please try to attend so that your practice can support you.

 - Accept you have a persistent health condition…and then begin to move on